mongodb-rust/mongodb-schema-parser/README.md

 [![crates.io version][1]][2] [![build status][3]][4]
 [![downloads][5]][6] [![docs.rs docs][7]][8]

-MongoDB Schema Parser.
+Infer a probabilistic schema for a MongoDB collection.
 This library is meant to be used in Rust or as Web Assembly module in JavaScript.

 - [Documentation][8]
 - [Crates.io][2]